snoopi114/FFXIV-StreamDeck-Profile/README.md

 Most buttons are multi-action commands that will throw you back to the main profile screen after being pressed.
 You MIGHT have to re add the images to the buttons.
 Not sure, Have yet to test that.
 This is still a work in progress.
 But adjust to fit your needs.

+Note that this is all done with keybinds and does not use any mods whatsoever